 - On warm days, start getting beds ready for spring by adding lots of compost.
 Six inches isn’t too much as it will settle and be incorporated into the soil by earthworms and other soil organisms.

-- Try growing salad greens or herbs in pots inside – a south-facing window helps but isn’t essential.
+- Try growing salad greens or herbs in pots inside.
+If you need help, Indoor Herbs – Better Than Houseplants walks you through what you need to know to get started and be successful.
+A south-facing window helps, but it isn’t essential.
 If you are a beginner at growing inside, start with sprouts and enjoy crisp greens in a week.

-- Browse our online store, make a Wishlist and order early to avoid disappointment, paying special attention to cool-season, early planting vegetables like lettuce, cabbage, spinach, and peas.
+- Browse our website, make a Wishlist, and order early to avoid disappointment.
+Pay special attention to cool-season, early-planting vegetables like lettuce, cabbage, spinach, and peas.

-- Spend some time reading a new gardening book or research an aspect of gardening you’ve wanted to learn more about.
+- Spend some time reading a new gardening book or researching an aspect of gardening you’ve wanted to learn more about.

 - Now is the perfect time to plan and design any garden upgrades you want to do next season.